-Since a long time, Germany has the strictest data privacy laws.
-Domestic law protects the individual by granting them the right to control their personal data online and offline.
-These regulations are rooted in the country’s dark experiences during its Nazi-past but is also is a reflection of the outspoken suspicion among the broader population towards digital data technologies and their application.
+Since a long time, Germany has the strictest data privacy laws (that recently translated into GDPR, Europe’s new General Data Protection Regulation).
+The domestic law protects the individual by granting them the right to control their personal data online and offline.
+These regulations are rooted in the country’s dark experiences during its Nazi-past but are also is a reflection of the outspoken suspicion among the broader population towards digital data technologies and their application.
 Thus, Germans tend to be more reluctant to share personal data on social media out of fear of exposure and losing control.

 The German island can hardly be defended effectively over time.
 It may protect the citizens from some harm locally but in return also isolates them and denies them access to the benefits of a technology that ever progresses globally.

 Given a rather pessimistic Germany mindset that is reluctant to fully immerse in the digital world, digital-resistant citizens appear poorly prepared for ‘moonshot’ visions, embracing the opportunities of Big Data Analytics or the vast potential of the Internet-of-Things (IoT).

 The present German ‘generation of heirs’ inherits the wealth created by their parents’ generation during the famous post-WWII decades known as the economic “Wirtschaftswunder” boom.
 Very much in contrast to the U.S. or Asia, many Germans do not share the venturing spirit anymore.
 They show reluctance to trying out something new such as building a business as an entrepreneur for several reasons: